dawsonfairbanks/GalleryLab/shell_tutorial/CommandLineBasics.md

 In this case we are using BaSh (Born Again Shell), but there are lots of different shells.
 BaSh is very common on UNIX and Linux operating systems.

-## The three shells used in this workshop
+## The three shells used in this tutorial

 ### Windows